9 hole ace run!

 4 Helpful / 0 Not

-Pros: Well maintained, easy access, never crowded.
+Pros: (I'm revising this review to reflect the course remake.
+This part still applies) Well maintained, easy access, never crowded.
 I have had a lot of fun on it.

-Cons: Short.
-Not challenging unless you're creative.
+Cons: Was super short, now it's better.
+Still a Par-3 on every hole, but now the holes are longer and there are some trees you have to navigate.
 The course drains poorly, and after rain it gets sloshy and the tee boxes may even fill with water.

 4 of 4 people found this review helpful.